 As part of our full-service employment law practice, we handle complex employment litigation in all forums in Wisconsin, federal court and around the country.
 We also appear before the Wisconsin equal rights agencies and the United States Equal Employment Opportunity Commission, the National Labor Relations Board and the Wisconsin Employment Relations Commission.
-We handle matters before Civil Service Commissions, Police & Fire Commissions, Regulation & Licensing Boards, the Nuclear Regulatory Commission, the Department of Labor, OSHA, tribal courts and numerous other employment tribunals, including for various types of alternative dispute resolution.
+We handle matters before Civil Service Commissions, Police & Fire Commissions, Regulation & Licensing Boards, the Nuclear Regulatory Commission, the Department of Labor, OSHA, tribal courts and numerous other employment tribunals, including for various types of alternative dispute resolutions.

 Call While You Are Still Employed

-While our firm can help employees regardless of their employment status, it is in your best interests to call our offices as soon as possible.
+While our firm can help employees regardless of their employment status, it is in your best interest to call our offices as soon as possible.
 We can protect your employment status and protect against any form of retaliation.
 If you are an employee who fears retaliation, let us step in to hold your employer accountable.

 Contact our firm online today to schedule your initial consultation and to learn more about our services.